dexhorthy/k8s-troubleshoot-workshop/workshop.md

 A good sanity check for any webserver is to see if it's (whoops!) serving the default nginx content (which our example app happens to do).

-Can you modify you support-bundle.yaml to detect if we have a webserver that's serving a default 'Welcome to nginx' page?
+Can you modify your support-bundle.yaml to detect if we have a webserver that's serving a default 'Welcome to nginx' page?

 <details>
   <summary>Expand for a hint</summary>